top of page

 Foreign Governments

-Australia's vast mineral wealth, extraction expertise, and responsible practices place it favourably to produce the critical minerals necessary for the energy transition, defence, space tech, medical equipment, agriculture, and emerging technologies.
+Australia's vast mineral wealth, extraction expertise, and responsible practices place it favourably to produce the critical minerals.

 The CMAA actively supports governments in: